-As the result, while the app fulfilled its purpose, users had no way of using it easily, which reflected on the iOS AppStore and Google Play ratings:
+As a result, while the app fulfilled its purpose, users had no way of using it easily, which was reflected on the iOS AppStore and Google Play ratings:

 Stroke patients and many other people who had brain damage due to other reasons need specific therapy that re-teaches their body to move again, which includes speaking, walking, moving one’s hands, etc. We have worked with the researchers and medical personnel of a clinic that specializes in rehab procedures to create: